Spaqin/spaq-in/src/posts/salt-prints.md

 ---
-title: "Salt Prints"
+title: "Salt Paper Prints"
 date: "2021-09-20"
 featured: "../images/saltprints/niceprints.jpg"
 ---

-Salt prints were discovered in 1830s, and were the method of making positive prints from negatives.
+Salt paper prints were discovered in 1830s, and were the method of making positive prints from negatives.
 The process has been widely abandoned in 1860s in favor of... well, I don't know - collodion?
 Ambrotypes?
 Later silver gelatin prints?

 Either way, I had the opportunity to attend a 1.5h workshop, so I'm an expert in the matter now.
 No, of course not.
 I'm just passing the knowledge I wrote down during the event, as I tried it myself recently and the results aren't as horrible as I thought they would be.